ringmesh/RINGMesh/README.md

 ### Using Xcode IDE
 You need to install Xcode IDE.
-Open the build/ringmesh/RINGMesh.xcodeproj with Xcode IDE, and then compile (as in Windows with VisualStudio).
+Open the build/RINGMesh.xcodeproj with Xcode IDE, and then compile (as in Windows with VisualStudio).
 Or use these command lines:
-* cd build/ringmesh
+* cd build
 * xcodebuild -project RINGMesh.xcodeproj -alltargets -configuration Release

 To build in Debug, replace "Release" by "Debug" after "-configuration".